PhotIQA: A photoacoustic image data set with image quality ratings: Data Records

 \section{Data Records}

-The PA images ($378$ references and corresponding $1134$ reconstructions) and the image quality ratings are publicly available at (\url{https://doi.org/10.5281/zenodo.13325196}).
-The original PAI image data is available via the University of Cambridge Apollo repository at (\url{https://doi.org/10.17863/CAM.96644}) and was published by Gr\"ohl et al.~\cite{janekdata}.
+The PA images ($378$ references and $1134$ corresponding reconstructions) and the image quality ratings are publicly available at (\url{https://doi.org/10.5281/zenodo.13325196}).
+The original PA image data is available via the University of Cambridge Apollo repository at (\url{https://doi.org/10.17863/CAM.96644}) and was published by Gr\"ohl et al.~\cite{janekdata} in 2023.